 Students of artificial intelligence and cognitive engineering.

-The summer school offers a unique opportunity to learn the relative strengths and weaknesses of the four approaches (ACT-R, Nengo, PRIMs and Accumulator).
+The summer school offers a unique opportunity to learn the relative strengths and weaknesses of the approaches (ACT-R, Nengo, PRIMs and discriminative learning).

 EUR 305: The registration fee is € 305 (late fee after 27 February will be € 355).